 The surname Bealle was first found in Northumberland.
 Today Beeley is a village and civil parish in the Derbyshire Dales district of northern Derbyshire, near Bakewell.
 In the Domesday Book, the place name was listed as Begelie

 Important Dates for the Bealle family

-Another 121 words (9 lines of text) covering the years 1203, 1651, 1608, 1683, 1621, 1684, 1660, 1664, 1665, 1632, 1699 and 1674 are included under the topic Early Bealle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bealle research.
+Another 61 words (4 lines of text) covering the years 1203, 1541, 1601, 1651, 1608, 1683, 1621, 1684, 1660, 1664, 1665, 1632, 1699, 1674, 1632, 1697 and 1632 are included under the topic Early Bealle History in all our PDF Extended History products and printed products wherever possible.